 This chapter describes the environmental, human, and socioeconomic setting for the proposed action.
 The description of the affected environment focuses on the resources most likely to be affected by the specific field activities, management actions, and regulatory changes being considered in the alternatives.
 For more information about the history and current status of Monterey Bay National Marine Sanctuary (MBNMS) and the sanctuary resources, see:

-• MBNMS 2015 Condition Report Partial Update: A New Assessment of the State of the Sanctuary Resources:
+- MBNMS 2015 Condition Report Partial Update: A New Assessment of the State of the Sanctuary Resources - Final Environmental Impact Statement (EIS) for the 2008 Joint Management Plan Review (2008)